 Who can request a copy of the original birth certificate?

-The law creates three categories of people who can request a copy of the adopted person’s original birth certificate (you can also review the flowchart below):
+The law creates two general categories of people who can request a copy of the adopted person’s original birth certificate:

 If the adopted person is deceased, an “entitled person” may request a copy of the OBC.
 An entitled person is defined as “the spouse . . . or an adult related to the adopted person . . . within the second degree of consanguinity.”
 This means a spouse as well as great grandparents, great grandchildren, aunts, uncles, nieces, nephews, grandparents, parents, siblings, and children of the adopted person.